The Planet Politics Manifesto

 This work was published in Millennium: Journal of International Studies, in 2016.

-This preprint is made available on the condition that any use for scholarly research, citation or teaching
+This preprint is made available on the condition that any use for scholarly research, citation, or teaching

 will use the version published in the journal and include all correct identifiers.